rexwangcc/github-avatars-gallery-generator/README.md

 pip install github-avatars-gallery-generator
 ```

+_I build and upload from my macOS and Ubuntu (docker container) myself without a CI service, so
+I cannot tell if this will work for other platforms yet._

 ## Why?

 The layout is inspired by [Open Collective](https://opencollective.com) 's ability to display contributors as well as Github's own sponsors page.